 Orange County has points of interest and landmarks for everyone, from beaches to true western history.
 Here are some of the Orange County points of interest beyond the amusement parks that you won’t want to miss.

 Hidden away in Laguna Beach, Victoria beach is a point of interest that many don’t know about past their trendy Instagram feeds.
-The luscious California sand takes on the green-blue tinted water that splashes against the Victoria Beach Tower that could only be found in a fairy tale… or in Laguna Beach.
+Here, the waves splash against the Victoria Beach Tower – a spot that seems only to be found in a fairy tale… right on the sand in Laguna Beach.

 Accessing this incredible slice of paradise can only be done by navigating to 2713 Victoria Drive, doing a little bit of fighting to get parking, and trekking down stairs to the sand.
 There is no parking allowed in the neighborhood, so visitors will need to find parking out on the main stretch of PCH and walk into the neighborhood.